Water fight: Festival

-Children, youngsters play Water fights in Maharashtra state of India during annual Rang Panchami festival.
-It is a Hindu festival.
-On the festival's day they play with each other with water, using Water gun and try to wet each other.
-Many use coloured water, some use just water.
-Rang Panchami festival often called as 'festival of colours' in English language.
+Children and youngsters in Maharashtra, India engage in water fights during the annual Rang Panchami festival.
+The Hindu festival involves them using water guns to try to wet each other.
+Many use coloured water, while others simply use plain water.
+The Rang Panchami festival is often called the "festival of colours" in English.

 Controversy

 Water fights in Iran during the summer, when temperatures often reach 40 degrees Celsius, have led to arrests and been attacked by authorities as "corrupt", "shameful", "abnormal" behavior in disobedience of cultural principles.

-Water fights have been banned by the police in UK (Battersea Park, 2010) and are banned by parks around London.
+Water fights have been banned by the British police in Battersea Park and other parks around London.